1000.) Psalm 119:161-176

 a light on my path.

-How are we to walk?
+How are we as Christians to walk?

 Ephesians 4:1-3 (NASB)